-For each MEOLUT in the DDR, per designated reference beacon, compute the number of beacon transmission repetition periods within the analysis period for which a DOA location was received, where Time_First and Time_Last are each within the TRP, and 2.5 seconds < (Time_Last - Time_First) < 620 seconds vs. the total number of TRPs in the analysis period.
+For each MEOLUT in the DDR, per designated QMS reference beacon, compute the number of beacon transmission repetition periods within the analysis period for which at least one DOA location was received, where Time_First and Time_Last are each within the TRP, and 2.5 seconds < (Time_Last - Time_First) < 600 seconds vs. the total number of TRPs in the analysis period.
+This computation shall be performed for each designated reference beacon separately and for all reference beacons together.